happystaking/koios-standalone/README.md

  - You intend to run this script for mainnet (testnets are not supported)
  - You are using the [`db-sync-config.json`](https://raw.githubusercontent.com/cardano-community/guild-operators/refs/heads/alpha/files/configs/mainnet/db-sync-config.json) from the [guild-operators](https://github.com/cardano-community/guild-operators) repository

-Run `setup.sh` to start the configuration on your system.
+The versioning of koios-standalone matches the Koios versioning, so just check out the version you need and run `setup.sh` to start the configuration on your system.